pippinbarr/cart253-2021/exercises/reflection/README.md

 Write your reflections either in a PDF or in a README.md (check out the [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)) file in an `reflection` folder in your `exercises` folder.

+**Recommended:** Take a look at the first few exercises.
+Marvel at your progress!
+Consider even trying to do one or two of them again just to flex your powerful programming musculature!
+If you do, include them with your submission and share them with everyone else!

 ## Submission

 Submission will take place on **Moodle**.
 Go to the appropriately named **exercise** on the Moodle and then submit your work there.